doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 I found this an interesting poke around kernel permissions (a sentence I never thought I would say!) so thought I would share.
 If you see anything incorrect here please let me know.

+If you find this stuff interesting you may like [doridori/Android-Security-Reference](https://github.com/doridori/Android-Security-Reference).

 ## Appendix: ro.*

 A side note here.
 According to [ADB